 Purpose of the grant

 The Alli Paasikivi Foundation works to increase the social security of families in our society.
+The foundation grants funding only to projects that support the purpose of the foundation.
 As a rule, the grant must be used within one year of being awarded, for the purpose for which it was awarded.

 The grant recipient must fill out a grant commitment in the grant system after the grant has been awarded.
 The name of the grant recipient, project and grant amount are published on the Foundation’s website.
 By their commitment, the grantee also commits to reporting on their use of the grant within three months of the end of the grant period.
 The grant period is considered to begin from the time that the grant payment is made.